onera/Cassiopee/Connector/doc/source/Connector.rst

         Compute the fringe of interpolated points around a set of blanked points in a pyTree t.
         Parameter depth is the number of layers of interpolated points that are built; if depth > 0 the fringe of interpolated points is outside the blanked zones, and if depth < 0, it is built towards the inside.
+        If dir=0, uses a directional stencil of depth points, if dir=1, uses a star shape stencil, if dir=2, uses a diamond stencil.
         Blanked points are identified by the variable 'cellN' located at mesh nodes or centers. 'cellN' is set to 2 for the fringe of interpolated points.